Build MPLAB Harmony v3 project with ARM GCC toolchain in MPLAB X IDE

 Note: This is an optional step.
 This could be followed to verify whether the existing Harmony v3 example used in this guide builds and works on the XC32 compiler toolchain.

-• Select the Project -> Right Click -> Properties -> ensure correct hardware and XC32 compiler version is selected.
+- Select the project, right-click on it and choose Set Configuration -> Customize and go to Project Properties to ensure the correct hardware and XC32 compiler version are selected.

 Configure the project to use ARM GCC Toolchain: